MRT Line 3 (Metro Manila): Beep cards (2015–present)

 Currently, inter-operable beep cards with similar-to-the-previous single-journey and stored-value ticket types are now issued, along with the deployment of brand-new ticketing machines that replaced the barely-used ticketing machines that has been in place since the line's inauguration.
 The beep, tap-and-go tickets, loadable up to ₱10,000, became available to use in all stations of the line on October 3, 2015.

 A shortage of the stored value cards was reported in 2022 due to the global chip shortage caused by the Russian invasion of Ukraine.

 Cashless options (2025–present)

 "Fast Lane" turnstiles were launched on July 25, 2025.
 These turnstiles accept cashless payments to ease queuing at ticket booths.
 At the moment, one turnstile at every station accepts payments from credit cards, debit cards, and digital wallets, with the goal of upgrading all turnstiles in the line in the future according to DOTr Secretary Vince Dizon.

+These converted turnstiles have inadvertently removed Beep Card compatibility, which is now being addressed.
+Plans are underway to introduce these payment methods to LRT-1 and LRT-2, with the rollout aimed for 2026.